ckb-prog/OS-0/README.md

 Status: Early development / Learning phase
 Repository Purpose: Documentation of development process, tracking incremental goals, version control of code, and sharing of educational resources

+Final version for build 0 (Zero) will be an ISO.